ESG Data Table

 Initiatives to Improve Access to Medicines

-Collaborative Programs with Public Institutions to Control Malaria, Influenza, Antimicrobial Resistance (AMR) and Hepatitis B Projects 7 7 7
+Collaborative Programs with Public Institutions to Control Malaria, Influenza and Antimicrobial Resistance (AMR) Projects 5 7 7

 Fight against Counterfeit Pharmaceuticals in Collaboration with International Organizations Projects 1 1 1